city

 lice tips treatment dandruff get rid lice

-While head lice and dandruff can cause similar symptoms, their causes and treatments are not similar in any way.
-When you discover lice in your family, that is the best time to contact us at 800-224-2537.
-Whenever you have lice, you have to get out all signs of nits to prevent your case from recurring.
 LiceDoctors will take care of your problem for you and will do so right in the security and privacy of your own home.
-There is no need to subject yourself to the risks of a lice salon or lice clinic.
-And LiceDoctors all natural treatment for lice is less expensive than most other lice centers, as we do not have the overhead of a lice place.
+There is no need to subject your family to the risks of a head lice salon or head lice clinic.
+LiceDoctors all-natural treatment for lice is also less expensive than most other lice centers.

 We provide a friendly in-home lice removal service